 I am a lecturer of history at Kennesaw State University.
 I decided to pursue a career in academia after working for nine years as a daily newspaper reporter, earning my doctorate in 2012 from the College of William and Mary.
-I specialize in U.S. history, and especially African American history, but have wide-ranging research and teaching interests.
+I specialize in U.S. history — especially African American, U.S. South, and journalism history — but have wide-ranging research and teaching interests.

 In the Archives: My research focuses on African Americans’ fight for racial justice, particularly from Reconstruction to the recent past.
 I explore issues concerning radicalism in black civic life, racial representation, black internationalism, black print culture, and the role of ordinary people in social movements.